-Ssh is a secure and popular protocol for managing different type of IT devices like Linux systems, Network devices etc. What makes ssh secure is the encryption of the network traffic.
-Network traffic is encrypted with different type of encryption algorithms.
+Ssh is a secure and popular protocol for managing different types of IT devices like Linux systems, network devices, etc. What makes ssh secure is the encryption of network traffic.
+Network traffic is encrypted with different types of encryption algorithms.
 There is also user authentication done with encryption algorithms.
-These algorithms needs keys to operate.
-Keys are generally produced with auxiliary tools. ssh-keygen is defacto tool used by ssh and other applications to create different type of keys.
-In this tutorial we will look how it works.
+These algorithms need keys to operate.
+Keys are generally produced with auxiliary tools. ssh-keygen is a defacto tool used by ssh and other applications to create different types of keys.
+In this tutorial, we will look at how it works.

 There are some configurations files those used by ssh.
-We will look the public private keys related configuration files.
+We will look at the public-private keys related configuration files.

 ~/.ssh/identity.pubcontains the protocol version 1 RSA public key

 ~/.ssh/id_dsa contains the protocol version 2 DSA authentication identity of the user.

 ~/.ssh/id_dsa.pub contains the protocol version 2 DSA public key for authentication